PxTools/PxWebApi/HealthEndpoints.md

 Technically: It returns the current content of the file alive.json
              in wwwroot/health/alive.
 The content of alive.json need not be json.
+			 When building the application overwrite the alive.json in the package/artefact with the info you find usefull